 We also need to think carefully about when and how we wash synthetic clothes.
 Even when you are careful to choose sustainable clothing, it is unlikely that you will be able to avoid synthetic clothing entirely.

 Wash on a low temperature, and in bulk.
 Consider washing synthetic fabrics in a bag to catch microfibres.
 Or add a filter.

 Of course, no matter how careful we are, we will likely still have plastic to dispose of.
 This is where recycling comes in.
 We must be careful to wash and sort well, and make sure we always recycle whatever we can, both at home and then through kerbside/ municipal recycling schemes.

-Plastic pollution caused by the friction of car tyres on roads is yet another reason, when trying to live in a more sustainable and eco-friendly way, to drive as little as possible.
+Plastic pollution caused by the friction of car tires on roads is yet another reason, when trying to live in a more sustainable and eco-friendly way, to drive as little as possible.
 Walk or cycle rather than taking a car whenever you can.

 Finally, if you want to go that extra mile to help tackle plastic pollution in the ocean you should consider getting involved with a beach clean.
 While beach cleans cannot tackle the root causes of plastic pollution, or do anything about microplastics, they can help keep wildlife safe and reduce the problem at least a little in your local area.

 Plastic pollution and its environmental impacts, specifically on our oceans, is a massive problem.
 It is not one that we can solve overnight.
 But by taking a series of small steps as individuals, we can help move things in the right direction and make sure we are part of the solution, rather than part of the problem.
 These steps in the right direction will support marine conservation and greatly improve the success of other eco-conscious agendas.